VianneyMI/monggregate/docs/intro/mongodb-aggregation-framework.md

 6. **Textual Search and Analysis:**

-    Finally, one of the most interesting feature of the framework (and also one of the less expected) is the textual search.
+    Finally, one of the most interesting feature of the framework (and also one of the less expected from the name) is textual search.

-    This part could be viewed as a framework on his own but was for some reason was integrated to the aggregation framework.
+    This part could be viewed as a framework on his own but, for some reason, was integrated to the aggregation framework.
     The aggregation framework leverages MongoDB Atlas full-text search capabilities.
 Textual search, unlike string matching, which looks for exact matches of a query term, involves finding documents that contain the query term or a related term.

-    The entry points for this feature are the $search and $searchMeta stages.
+    The entry points for this feature are the `$search` and `$searchMeta` stages.
     However, the reason I said this part could be viewed as a framework on his own previously is that `$search` and `$searchMeta` come with their own set operators.
 Such operators include `$autocomplete`, `$facet`, `$text`, `$compound` and much more.

     <See insert link to dedicated Textual Search section TODO, for more information>